Whimsy Stick

 Setting Up Your Apartment Space

 If you have hardwood or tile, put down a yoga mat or non-slip rug in the play zone before starting.
-Hard floors are slippery at speed and dogs who can’t get traction become tentative about committing to the chase, which defeats the purpose entirely.
+Hard floors are slippery at speed and dogs who cannot get traction become tentative about committing to the chase, which defeats the purpose entirely.
 Foam tiles work well too and stack away after sessions.
 This is the single most important setup step and the one most people skip.

 For dogs prone to jumping, keep the lure at ground level throughout.
 Low, horizontal sweeps only.
 This contains the session to your cleared footprint and protects the dog’s joints over time.